Elizabeth City State University

 By 2021-22, ECSU will produce 136 critical workforce credentials, an increase of 28.3% (30 additional critical workforce credentials over a base of 106).

 From Elizabeth City State University: Elizabeth City State University is committed to educating students to meet workforce demands.
 Founded as a normal school to train teachers, the university remains committed to educator preparation to meet the demand for certified teachers and school administrators, particularly in northeastern North Carolina.
 The university has several initiatives to increase the success of students in STEM fields.
-For example, the Louis Stokes Alliance for Minority Participation (LSAMP) is a funded program which provides undergraduate students with opportunities for one-on-one tutoring, mentoring, and research training.
-The Vikings Enhancing Science, Technology, Engineering, and Mathematics (VESTEM) program provides curriculum and professional development that will help faculty explore and develop new strategies for promoting student success in STEM introductory college-level courses that typically have high failure rates.
+For example, the Louis Stokes Alliance for Minority Participation (LSAMP) is a funded program that provides undergraduate students with opportunities for one-on-one tutoring, mentoring, and research training.
+The Vikings Enhancing Science, Technology, Engineering, and Mathematics (VESTEM) program provides curriculum and professional development that will help faculty explore and develop new strategies for promoting student success in introductory STEM courses, which typically have high failure rates.

 Undergraduate Degree Efficiency

 By 2021-22, ECSU will improve its undergraduate degree efficiency to 18.2 over a base of 12.3.

 From Elizabeth City State University: ECSU endeavors to produce graduates for leadership roles and life-long learning.
 The university’s mission is to recruit, retain, and graduate students who are prepared to become productive members of a global and increasingly interdependent society.
 Through the enhanced efforts of the Student Success Initiative and other student support services, such as academic advising and career counseling, the university will retain more students through degree completion.
 For students who cannot return to campus to complete their degrees, ECSU has an online degree program in Interdisciplinary Studies that offers a number of concentrations, giving students the flexibility to find a suitable pathway to degree completion.